GarettMorrison/GarettMorrison/README.md

 ### Howdy!
 My name is Garett, and I'm a Mechatronics student at Texas A&M University.
 I mostly use github for versioning and sharing of personal projects.

-I'm interested in robotics, emergent behavior, procedural generation, and mechanical design.
+I'm interested in robotics, embedded systems, emergent behavior, procedural generation, and mechanical design.
 I have been fascinated by emergence in simulations for years, and have built a number of evolution simulators from scratch.
 My most useful project is probably AutoLisp_Tools (in AutoCode), as it resulted in a 75% time save in laser cutting polylines from AutoCad.

 I have a number of personal projects documented on my [personal blog](https://garettmorrison.net), some of which have code posted here.